Satisfactory Academic Progress (SAP)

 Any part of this policy may be changed or revoked without notice.

 *Financial Aid Disqualification means no longer eligible for all federal aid and most other types of aid.
-(This is not the same as academic suspension.)
+(This is different from academic suspension.)
 Federal Student Aid includes Pell Grant, Supplemental Opportunity Grant (SEOG), TEACH Grant, Work Study, Perkins Loan, Direct Loans, and Direct Parent (PLUS) Loan.
 Nursing Student Loan, most institutional aid, and other agencies, such as Vocational Rehabilitation, the ND State Grant, and several private/alternative loans also require students to maintain SAP.

-Students placed on warning, disqualification, or probation may be notified by email or in writing; the information is also available for students to view on Campus Connection > Holds and/or To Do List.
-Collaborative, consortium, Study Abroad, and remedial credits are evaluated independently; therefore, the initial results are subject to change.
+Students placed on warning, disqualification, or probation may be notified by email or in writing; the information is also available for students to view under Tasks and Communications in Campus Connection.
+Collaborative, consortium, Study Abroad, and remedial credits are evaluated independently.
+Therefore, the initial results are subject to change.